-Who would not love his/her cockatoo feeling the same way they feel about the bird.
+Who would not love his or her cockatoo feeling the same way about them that they feel about their bird.
 You want to be in synchrony with your bird and understand each other, being more of friends and family than adversaries in the house.

 To achieve this, you have to create a strong bond with your pet, requiring a lot of patience, consistency, and love.